splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-pet-clinic/10-preparation.md

 INSTANCE
 ```

-Please make a note of the `INSTANCE` environment variable value as this is the reference to you workshop instance and we will need it to filter the data in the **Splunk Observability Suite** UI.
+Please make a note of the `INSTANCE` environment variable value as this is the reference to you workshop instance and we will need it later to filter data in the **Splunk Observability Suite** UI.

 For this workshop, **all** of the above are required.
-If any are missing, please contact your instructor.
+If any have values  missing, please contact your instructor.

 ## 2. Deploying the prebuilt containers into Kubernetes